-#2 Bored Apes Yacht Club (BAYC)
+Bored Ape Yacht Club (BAYC)

-The Bored Apes Yacht Club DAO is made up of people who hold one of the 10,000 Bored Ape NFTs.
+The Bored Ape Yacht Club DAO is made up of people who hold one of the 10,000 Bored Ape NFTs.

-Those NFTs are probably the most well-known collection to date and have been referenced or written about in seemingly every mainstream media outlet.
-The collection was even featured on a limited-edition cover of Rolling Stone magazine.
+Bored Apes NFTs are probably the most well-known NFT collection to date, and have been referenced or written about in seemingly every mainstream media outlet.
+The collection even featured as a limited-edition cover of Rolling Stone magazine.

-Today, Bored Apes have an average sale price of over \$200,000, and boast a growing list of celebrity owners, including Basketball legends Shaquille O'Neal and Steph Curry, revered rapper Eminem, and The Tonight Show's Jimmy Fallon.
+Today, Bored Apes have an average sale price of over \$200,000, and boast a growing list of celebrity owners, including Basketball legends Shaquille O'Neal and Steph Curry, revered rapper Eminem, and the Tonight Show's host Jimmy Fallon.

-So what exactly do you get for owning an NFT worth on average \$200,000?
-Your Ape NFT acts as your yacht club membership card, giving you access to a shared digital canvas as well as the DAOs private discord channel, where you can socialize and network with other successful Ape holders.
+So what exactly do you get for owning an NFT worth \$200,000?

+Your Bored Ape acts as your yacht club membership card, giving you access to a shared digital canvas as well as the DAOs private discord channel, where you can socialise and network with other successful Ape holders.

-Same as the FWB, Bored Ape DAO also hosts some incredible real-world events, one of which was an IRL yacht party, featuring a show headlined by comedians Chris Rock and Aziz Ansari, followed by a music performance from the Strokes.
+Like the FWB DAO, Bored Ape DAO also hosts some incredible real-world events, one of which was a IRL yacht party, featuring a show headlined by comedians Chris Rock and Aziz Ansari, followed by a music performance from the Strokes.

-Andy Nguyen, a Bored Ape HODLer and restaurateur, is preparing to launch a restaurant called Bored & Hungry in Long Beach, California, where Bored Ape owners can claim a free meal on an opening day.
+Andy Nguyen, a Bored Ape holder and restaurateur, is preparing to launch a restaurant called Bored & Hungry in Long Beach, California, where Bored Ape owners can claim a free meal on the opening day.

 Nguyen plans to incorporate the Bored Ape NFTs further into his business, possibly by offering more discounts and access to exclusive events at his restaurants.

-Yuga Labs, the company which developed the Bored Ape NFTs, recently announced a token called ApeCoin, which will be the crypto used for all of the DAOs products and services, including a play-to-earn blockchain game coming out later this year.
+Yuga Labs, the company which developed the Bored Ape NFTs, recently announced a crypto called ApeCoin, which will be the token used for all of the DAOs products and services, including a play-to-earn blockchain game coming out later this year.